git push and a sigilix[bot] comment.

 If the inline-anchor submission fails (422 — bad position), Sigilix falls back to an anchorless review with all findings rolled into the body.
 The verdict is still posted.

 - Idempotency.
-Re-firing the same webhook never produces a duplicate review.
+Re-firing the same webhook never produces a duplicate review (best-effort KV dedupe today; strict Durable-Object serialization in

 - Verdict survival.
 If GitHub rejects inline anchors, the verdict is still posted (anchorless fallback).